xxNauty/BoxBlurAlgorithm/README.md

 ## Usage
 1. Paste all images You want to blur into `input/` directory.
 There is no need for special filenames or any other preparation.
 2. In `.env` file set the intensity value (recommended are values under 40, above this value there are many distortions).
+3. Choose which output format you want to use for blur statistics
-3. Run the `main.py` script and wait for it to do the magic.
+4. Run the `main.py` script and wait for it to do the magic.
-4. When the code is done, under the `output/` directory there are folders for every input file, inside every of them there are three files:
+5. When the code is done, under the `output/` directory there are folders for every input file, inside every of them there are three files:
    1. Input image, named `input` and the input file extension
    2. The result of code, named `output` and the input file extension
-   3. All the blurring statistics, under the `data.json` file
+   3. All the blurring statistics, under the `data.json`/`data.xml` file

 ## Contributing